 - 1 teaspoon fine sea salt

-- 410g (2 cups) granulated sugar
+- 2 cups (400) granulated sugar

-- 4 eggs
+- 4 large eggs

-- 2 teaspoons vanilla extract or vanilla bean paste
+- 2 teaspoons vanilla extract

 - 2 cups (480 g) sour cream (or a combo of sour cream and yogurt)

-- 2 1/2 TBSPs ground cinnamon
+- 2 1/2 tablespoons ground cinnamon

-Combine flour, baking soda, baking powder and salt in a large bowl.
+- Make the cake: Combine flour, baking soda, baking powder and salt in a large bowl.
 Set aside.
-In a large bowl (or bowl of your mixer), cream butter with sugar until light and fluffy.
+Add butter and sugar to the bowl of your mixer and beat until light and fluffy.
 Add eggs one by one and beat well after each addition.
 Beat in the vanilla.

-- Spoon one third of the batter in the prepared pan, top with 1/3 of cinnamon topping, repeat layers two more times.
+- Spoon one third of the batter in the prepared pan, top with 1/3 of cinnamon sugar and repeat layers two more times.